A Journey to a Land of Cold Desert

 Met a Stranger

 Now we entered in a region seemed like a dry desert.
 From far away, on the road, I saw a light brown colored dog running in the middle of the road, when I came closer to it, I realized that its size is bigger than a normal dog.
-When I was passing by I stopped about 6 feet away from it, I wondered it was a wolf.
+When I was passing by I stopped about 6 feet away from it, I was wondered it was a wolf.
 That wolf ran away from the road as I came closer.
 This stranger thrilled my heart because it is rare to see such animals on the road.

 By the evening we came to know that today we will not make it to Leh since the sun was setting fast so our hope to reach Leh also setting with it.
 Therefore, we were planning to stay at Rumtse.
 My bike’s brakes were not working properly, hence I rode at slow speed.
 The sun was setting and the weather again showed its color and shower began.
 I was tackling three difficulties one is the rain, the second is less brakes, third is dark Night.
 Anyway, we reached at Debring where we had our dinner and changed our wet soaked clothes.